ncphillips/ndbooks.com/content/review/finantical-times--vengeance-is-mine--kuriawan.md

 weight: ''

 ---
 A tragicomedy Indonesian thriller...
 By turns a soft porn flick, a manic road thriller and a martial arts movie...
-A blast of a book
+A blast of a book.